Knowsley Hall

 Knowsley Hall is a stately home near Liverpool in the Metropolitan Borough of Knowsley, Merseyside, England.
 It is the ancestral home of the Stanley family, the Earls of Derby.
 The hall is surrounded by 2500 acre of parkland, which contains Knowsley Safari Park.
 Since 1953, it has been designated a Grade II* listed building.

 History

 Originally Knowsley was a medieval hunting lodge in the estate of Lathom House.
 It was inherited by the 10th Earl in 1702 who developed the lodge into a large house.
 A dairy (since demolished) was designed by Robert Adam, 1776–77.
 The house was given Gothic castellations and extended further in about 1820 to designs by John Foster, William Burn (who provided a boathouse and bridges in the park) and other architects.
 In the early 20th century it was "tidied up" by W. H. Romaine-Walker for the 17th Earl.
 After the Second World War, the buildings were considerably reduced by Claud Phillimore, and ceased to be lived in by the family.
 A smaller – but still substantial – family residence was built in the park.

+1952 Shootings

+On the evening of 9 October 1952, Harold Winstanley, a 19-year-old trainee footman at the house, shot his employer, Lady Derby, and three colleagues, two of whom died: the butler, William Stallard, and the under-butler, Douglas Stuart.

 Arms of the Earl of Derby.

 Edward Stanley, 14th Earl of Derby, became Prime Minister three times.